dougeby/IntuneDocs/intune/device-rename.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 The **Rename device** action lets you rename a corporate-owned Windows device that is enrolled in Intune.
-This changes the device's name in Intune as well as on the device.
+The device's name is changed in Intune and on the device.

-This feature does not currently support renaming hybrid Azure AD Windows devices.
+This feature doesn't currently support renaming hybrid Azure AD Windows devices.

 ## Rename a device